awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-configuration.md

 ...
 ```

 The `CapacityProvisioned` annotation represents the enforced pod capacity and it determines the cost of your pod running on Fargate\.
-For pricing information on the compute configurations, see [AWS Fargate Pricing](http://aws.amazon.com/fargate/pricing/)\.
+For pricing information for the compute configurations, see [AWS Fargate Pricing](http://aws.amazon.com/fargate/pricing/)\.

 ## Fargate storage<a name="fargate-storage"></a>

 When provisioned, each pod running on Fargate receives 20 GB of container image layer storage\.
 Pod storage is ephemeral\.
 After a pod stops, the storage is deleted\.
-New pods launched onto Fargate on or after 5/28/2020, have encryption of the ephemeral storage volume enabled by default\.
+New pods launched onto Fargate on or after May 28, 2020, have encryption of the ephemeral storage volume enabled by default\.
 The ephemeral pod storage is encrypted with an AES\-256 encryption algorithm using AWS Fargate managed keys\.

 **Note**
-The usable storage for Amazon EKS pods running on Fargate is less than 20GB because some space is used by the `kubelet` and other Kubernetes modules that are loaded inside the pod\.
+The usable storage for Amazon EKS pods that run on Fargate is less than 20 GB because some space is used by the `kubelet` and other Kubernetes modules that are loaded inside the pod\.